harystyleseze/cartForge-e-commerce-Api/doc/features.md

 ### 7. **Review Model**
 **Key Features:**
+The review system includes features like:
+Preventing duplicate reviews from the same user Automatic calculation of average ratings
+Proper population of user and product data in responses Authorization checks for update/delete operations Admin privileges for review management
 - **Product Reviews:**
   - Allow users to rate and leave feedback on products they’ve purchased.
   - Manage reviews for products (edit or delete).